 - queues and delays on the A487, particularly at Eagles Junction, St David's and Morrisons roundabouts in Caernarfon, and at Plas Bereton.

-- built 2 viaducts, over the Afon Seiont and Afon Gwyfrai,
+- 2 viaducts, over the Afon Seiont and Afon Gwyfrai

-- building a safe crossing for cyclist, pedestrians and equestrians at the Goat roundabout to provide continuity with Lon Eifion and A487 Bontnewydd
+- built a safe crossing for cyclists, pedestrians and equestrians at the Goat roundabout to provide continuity with Lon Eifion and A487 Bontnewydd

-- building a walking and cycling route linking where the bypass crosses Bethel Road with a route to/from Bethel
+- built a walking and cycling route linking where the bypass crosses Bethel Road with a route to/from Bethel

-We are also making space for wildlife and biodiversity along the road.
-This includes:
+We also made space for wildlife and biodiversity along the road.
+This included:

 - creating burrowing and foraging habitats for water voles